icpc/ccs-specs/Contest_API.md

     treat a property with value `null` equivalently as that property not being present.

+### Capabilities

+Instead of strict role-based access control, this API defines several capabilities that define the behaviours that clients can expect and actions they can perform.
+For instance, a team account will typically have access to a "team_submit" capability that allows a team to perform POST operations on the submissions endpoint, but doesn't allow it to set the submission id or timestamp; an administrator may have access to a "control_start_time" capability that allows it to PATCH the start time of the contest.
+These coarse-grained capabilities allow more flexibility for contest administrators and tools to define roles that match the requirements of a specific contest - e.g. whether teams can submit clarifications or not.

+The capabilities are defined inline with each endpoint.
+Clients can use the [Account](#account) endpoint to see which capabilities they have access to.

 ### Notification format

 There are two mechanisms that clients can use to receive notifications